septentrio-gnss/septentrio_gnss_driver/README.md

   - The development process of this driver has been performed with mosaic-x5, firmware (FW) revision number 2.
 If a more up-to-date FW (higher revision number) is uploaded to the mosaic, the driver will not be able to take account of new or updated SBF fields.
   - ROSaic only works from C++11 onwards due to std::to_string() etc.
   - Septentrio's mosaic receivers and many others are only capable of establishing 10 streams !in total! of SBF blocks / NMEA messages.
 Please make sure that you do not set too many ROSaic parameters specifying the publishing of ROS messages to `true`.
 Note that `gpsfix` accounts for 4 additional streams (`ChannelStatus`, `DOP`, `MeasEpoch` and `VelCovGeodetic` blocks).
-  - Once the catkin package is installed, adapt the `rover.yaml` file according to your needs (the `rover.launch` need not necessarily be modified).
+  - Once the catkin package is installed, adapt the `config/rover.yaml` file according to your needs (the `launch/rover.launch` need not necessarily be modified).
 Specify the communication parameters, the ROS messages to be published, the frequency at which the latter should happen etc.:<br>
 ```
 # Configuration Settings for the Rover Rx